zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-12-mastering-unity-project-folder-structure-level-0-vcs.markdown

 #### Version Control System setup

 There are several options how we can keep track of versions.
 Traditionally Unity encourages developers to use [Unity Asset Server](http://docs.unity3d.com/Documentation/Manual/AssetServer.html).
-Our team tried to use it for one month after what we agreed that Asset Server can’t handle everything we need, it doesn’t have branches, locks, it’s paid (requires Team Licence, +500$) and looks more like simplified SVN.
+Our team tried to use it for one month after what we agreed that Asset Server can’t handle everything we need.
+It doesn’t have branches, locks, and it’s paid (requires Team Licence, +500$) and looks more like simplified SVN.
 So we have decided to switch to GIT.

 ##### Here is a short setup guide for Unity 4.3